OzzyGoylusun/Python.-Exploration-of-All-Nobel-Prize-Winners-and-Intriguing-Hidden-Patterns/README.md

     first_of_multiple_female_winners = pd.concat([first_of_multiple_female_winners, enumerated_award_winner], axis=0, ignore_index=True)

-# Preparing a DataFrame which includes all winners being awarded this Prize only for once in their lifetime
+# Via the masking technique, preparing a DataFrame which includes all winners being awarded this Prize only for once in their lifetime

 single_female_winners = female_nobel_df[~female_nobel_df['full_name'].isin(multiple_female_winners)]